+• Security:

+- security derived from the NT object model. - each file object has a security descriptor attribute stored in its MFT record. - this atrribute holds the access token of file owner plus an access control list

+Compression:

-- Security: - security derived from the NT object model. - each file object has a security descriptor attribute stored in its MFT record. - this attribute contains the access token of the owner of the file plus an access control list - Compression: - NTFS can divide a file's data into compression units (blocks of 16 contiguous clusters) - NTFS also has support for sparse files \ clusters with all zeros not allocated or stored - \ instead, gaps are left in the sequences of VCNs kept in the file record - \ when reading a file, gaps cause NTFS to zero-fill that portion of the caller's buffer. - Encryption: - Use symmetric key to encrypt files; file attribute holds this key encrypted with user public key - Problems: private key pretty easy to obtain; and administrator can bypass entire thing anyhow.
+- NTFS can divide a file's data into compression units (sets of 16 contiguous clusters in the file) - NTFS also has support for sparse files - clusters with all zeros not actually allocated or stored on disk. - instead, gaps are left in the sequences of VCNs kept in the file record - when reading a file, gaps cause NTFS to zero-fill that portion of the caller's buffer.

+• Encryption:

+- Use symmetric key to encrypt files; file attribute holds this key encrypted with user public key - Not really that useful: private key pretty easy to obtain; and administrator can bypass entire thing anyhow.